 These and other studies offer hope that someday we may have tools that could help detect Alzheimer’s early, track the course of the disease, and monitor response to treatments.

 As Alzheimer’s disease progresses, memory loss worsens, and changes in other cognitive abilities are evident.
-Problems can include, for example, getting lost, trouble handling money and paying bills, repeating questions, taking longer to complete normal daily tasks, using poor judgment, and having some mood and personality changes.
+Problems can include, for example, getting lost, trouble handling money and paying bills (PDF, 159K), repeating questions, taking longer to complete normal daily tasks, using poor judgment, and having some mood and personality changes.
 People often are diagnosed in this stage.

 By the final stage, plaques and tangles have spread throughout the brain, and brain tissue has shrunk significantly.
 People with severe Alzheimer’s cannot communicate and are completely dependent on others for their care.
 Near the end, the person may be in bed most or all of the time as the body shuts down.